Acacia koa

 Growing Notes

-Acacia do well in pots, which effectively “dwarf” them.
+Acacias can do well in pots, which effectively “dwarf” them.
+It’s worth trying with this species; let us know your results.

-In some shade, acacia look softer and the colors come out more.
+In partial shade, acacias look softer and the colors come out more.
 They also tend to get more upright as they reach for the sun.
-This makes them a great choice for tight urban gardening.

 This tree is forgiving of pruning.
-Choose to prune off lower branches for a standard tree form, or tip prune to create a dense shrub or screen.
-Typically wide acacia can be pruned into a narrower form.
+Prune off lower branches for a standard tree form, or tip prune or shear to create a dense shrub or screen.
+Best to prune during dry weather and at least a few hours before sunset.

 Special Interest